MarcinKilarski/Website-Audit/seo.md

 In addition to this, the closer the keywords are to users’ queries on your pages, the higher the chance that they will appear in their search results.

-### 5.8.
-Related Keywords

-Overview

-Both Google Search Console and Bing Webmaster Tool provide you with information regarding queries for which your pages already rank for.
-This a great place for content ideas, as it tells you which keyword the search engines already associate with your brand.
-You should then use this information to further optimise your current pages, helping them rank higher for these queries by ensuring they appear in important places on your page.

-Alternatively, you can go beyond this and create a dedicated page for each theme of keywords.
-This is a group of very similar keyword phrases, which aim to answer a similar user’s question.
-An example would be: social media; what is social media and what should I know about social media.
-This will allow your page to be even more relevant for those keywords, eventually increasing its chance to rank higher and providing a searcher with more information than a page that only mentions ‘social media’.

-### 5.9.
-Queries for Which Your Images Rank

-Overview

-Your images are visual content, which users may look for on Google and Bing Image Search.
-Thousands of users are looking for images related to your industry every single day.
-This is another way for your business to attract searchers, who may become future customers.

-In addition to this, interesting and unique images also create an opportunity to link back to your site as a source when referenced in an article on another website.
-This provides your site with new ranking signals, increasing your website’s authority and helping all of your pages to rank higher in the search results.

-Reviewing queries where your images are shown can help you further optimise them.
-You can do this by adding partially matched or closely matched keywords in the name of the image, the image Alt text and on the dedicated image page in its title and description.
-This should lead to a higher-ranking position, more visitors and more future backlinks, which will translate to a higher overall ranking of your pages.

 ### 5.10.
 Internal Search Queries

 Overview